jaymzh/sugarjar/README.md

 [![Unittest](https://github.com/jaymzh/sugarjar/workflows/Unittests/badge.svg)](https://github.com/jaymzh/sugarjar/actions?query=workflow%3AUnittests)
 [![DCO](https://github.com/jaymzh/sugarjar/workflows/DCO%20Check/badge.svg)](https://github.com/jaymzh/sugarjar/actions?query=workflow%3A%22DCO+Check%22)

 Welcome to SugarJar - a git/github helper.
-It leverages the amazing GitHub cli, [hub](https://hub.github.com/), so you'll need that installed.
+It needs one of the GitHub CLI's: the current default is [hub](https://hub.github.com/), but there is experimental support for [gh](https://cli.github.com/).
+So you will need one of those two installed.

 SugarJar is inspired by [arcanist](https://github.com/phacility/arcanist), and its replacement at Facebook, JellyFish.
 Many of the features they provide for